FluxML/ONNX.jl/README.md

 This package is currently under development, don't tell us we didn't warn you!

+## Running the tests

+It's always better to run the tests before moving on to importing a model.
+The operator tests ensure that all ops are working.
+Follow the given steps to run these tests:

+* Change your working directory to the `test` directory (`cd ~/.julia/v0.6/ONNX.jl/test` from the terminal)

+* Inside the test repository, run the `runtests.jl` script. (`julia runtests.jl`).

+* Running these tests may take some time, as it may initially download the test files if you don't already have them.

 ## Contributing and Help

 Since this package is currently under development, feel free to open an [issue](https://github.com/FluxML/ONNX.jl/issues) if you find any error/bug.